research-software-reactor/cyclecloud/QuickStarts/SettingUpCycleCloud.md

 - Save the output -- you'll need the `appId`, `password` and `tenant`.

 - Alternatively, follow these [instructions to create a Service Principal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)

+If you do not have service princpial creation permissions and not the owner the subscription deploy the service using the provided template and script provided [arm-templates folder](https://github.com/research-software-reactor/cyclecloud/tree/master/arm-templates) which deploy the services using a powershell script and creates the necessary permissions to install Cycle Cloud without Subscription Owner Permissions.

 -  In this case, the authentication key is the `password`